Residue sums for superconformal indices: Residue sums for elliptic hypergeometric integrals

 The cases $A=8,10,12$ correspond to the superconformal indices of $\cN=1$ $SU(2)$ SCFTs with $N_f=\frac{A}{2}=4,5,6$ (see Section \ref{ssec:n=1-gauge-theory-inds}).
 With a symmetric scaling for the $|a_\a|$ and the scaling of $|p|,|q|$ fixed by the balancing condition, the ratio test \eqref{eq:EHI-ratio-test} can again be seen to lead to the same conclusion: the residue sum converges when we use the reduced measure and consequently the contribution from the origin vanishes.
 With this symmetric scaling, the precise scaling of the ratio test (\ref{eq:EHI-ratio-test}) is $T^{8\e}$ for $A=8$, and $T^{16-(2-\e)A}$ for $A>8$.
 Note in particular that this demonstrates that the residue sum (\ref{eq:vwp-EHI-general-evaluation}) diverges for $A\geq 16$ if one chooses a symmetric scaling for the $a_\a$.

-The $A=16$ case is in fact an interesting boundary case, as the integral is now also of the form of the superconformal index of the $\cN=2$ $SU(2)$ theory with $N_f=4$ (see Section \ref{ssec:examples}).
-For this case, it can be checked for each $\alpha$ that the (asymmetric) scaling of fugacities $a_\alpha$ as in Section \ref{sec:N=2-Nf=4-SQCD-full-index} ensures that the residue sum \emph{is} convergent.
+The $A=16$ case is in fact an interesting boundary case, as the integral is now also of the form of the superconformal index of the $\cN=2$ $SU(2)$ theory with $N_f=4$ (see Section \ref{ssec:sc-gauge-theory-inds}).
+For this case, it can be checked for each $\alpha$ that the (asymmetric) scaling of fugacities $a_\alpha$, as in Section \ref{sec:N=2-Nf=4-SQCD-full-index}, does lead to a convergent residue sum.
 In fact, we find that the ratio of subsequent terms in $k$ in each sum over a (doubly-infinite) tower of poles $(\propto p^kq^l)$ scales as $T^{4\e}$.
 This demonstrates the sensitivity of the convergence of residue sums to the precise scaling of the parameters.
 A full analysis of convergence is warranted, but beyond the scope of this work.